jason-scheffel/metatree/README.md

 <!-- PROJECT LOGO -->

-If this message is here, then that means this program probably does not work right now.

 <h3 align="center">
 metatree
 </h3>

 metatree is a Python program that allows the user to recursively scrap metadata from files and directories within a specified directory.
-The user is allowed to specific patterns in which should be used to ignore certain files or directories.
 It is not intended to follow the "suckless" philosophy of minimal software.
 It is not intended to be an actually "good" program.

 <!-- TABLE OF CONTENTS -->